Do not hesitate to contact us if you have any questionsCONTACT US

-The United Kingdom, comprising Northern Ireland, England, Wales and Scotland is a federal constitutional monarchy under united governmental parliamentary authority.
+The United Kingdom, comprising Northern Ireland, England, Wales, and Scotland is a federal constitutional monarchy under the united governmental parliamentary authority.
 The Parliament is the highest legal reference in the country and it consists of 2 House:

 The House of Commons and the House of Lords.

-The Queen is the official Head of the State and the Prime Minster, who is the leader of the party in power, is the executive authority.
+The Queen is the official head of the State and the Prime Minister, who is the leader of the party in power, is the executive authority.

 The weather in the UK changes rapidly.
 It is difficult to predict how things might change.
 That is all due to the countries geographical location.
 It is usually cloudy and rainy throughout the year.